How to Use This Calculator

 How does operating margin differ from gross margin?

-Can a company have a high operating margin but still be unprofitable overall?
+Can a company have a high operating margin but still be unprofitable?

-Yes, a company can have a high operating margin but still be unprofitable overall.
-This can happen if the company has significant non-operating expenses, such as very high interest expenses from substantial debt, large one-time losses, or a high effective tax rate that erodes the operating profit down to a net loss.
-Operating margin focuses only on core business activities, so it doesn't tell the complete profitability story.
+Yes.
+A company can have a strong operating margin but be unprofitable overall due to significant non-operating expenses like high interest payments on debt, large one-time losses, or a high effective tax rate.
+Operating margin only reflects core business performance.